Skip to main content

 Interpreting Diagrams of Chemical Processes

-Diagrams representing chemical changes often show reactants transforming into different products, sometimes with indicators like bubbles, color shifts, or new substances.
-Understanding symbols and visual cues helps distinguish chemical changes from physical ones.
+Diagrams representing chemical changes often show reactants converting into different products, sometimes with symbols indicating energy changes or gas release.
+Understanding these visual cues helps distinguish chemical changes from physical ones by identifying new substances or bonds formed.

 Recommended video: